Australia captain Cummins out of second Ashes Test

 Published

-Australia captain Pat Cummins will miss the second Ashes Test against England at Adelaide after being deemed a close contact of someone who tested positive for Covid-19.Full Article
+Australia captain Pat Cummins is missing the second Ashes Test against England at Adelaide after being deemed a close contact of someone who tested positive for Covid-19.Full Article

 Published

-Australia captain Pat Cummins will miss the second Ashes Test against England at Adelaide after being deemed a close contact of someone who tested positive for Covid-19.Full Article
+Australia captain Pat Cummins is missing the second Ashes Test against England at Adelaide after being deemed a close contact of someone who tested positive for Covid-19.Full Article

+All the cricket action between Australia and England in the second Ashes test.
+Pat Cummins has officially been ruled out of the..

 Pat Cummins has officially been ruled out of the second Ashes Test after he was identified as a close contact of a positive..